telesoho/vscode-markdown-paste-image/README.md

   - `${fileDirname}` - the current opened file's directory name
   - `${datetime}` - the current date & time formatted by `"yyyyMMDDHHmmss"`, You can customize the format by format string. exp: `${datetime|yyyy-MM-DD_HH-mm-ss}`
   - `${selectedText}` - the current selected text.
 If selected text contain illegal characters `\/:*?""<>|\r\n` it will return "".
 You can also set the default text, exp: `${selectedText|default text}`, If selected text contain illegal characters or selected text is empty it will return the default text.

+- `MarkdownPaste.enableAI`

+  Enable/disable AI to parse clipboard content.
+If enable, `MarkdownPaste.aiKey` must be required.

+  Default value is `false`.

+- `MarkdownPaste.aiKey`

+  The API key for Groq.
+You can get one from [Groq.com](https://groq.com/).

+  Default value is `""`.

+- `MarkdownPaste.aiModel`

+  The LLM model to use.

+  Default value is `llama3-8b-8192`.

+- `MarkdownPaste.aiSysMessage`

+  The system message for the LLM model.

+  Default value is `You are responsible for converting text content into Markdown format.
+If the original content is HTML, ignore any color or font settings and comments, but retain tables.`

+- `MarkdownPaste.aiTemperature`

+  The temperature setting for the LLM model.

+  Default value is `1`.

 - `MarkdownPaste.path`